lskh/autorip/readme.md

 # Simple Autoripper

-His is a set of scripts I set up for my Media Box running Debian 7.
+This is a set of scripts I set up for my Media Box running Debian 7.
 Any type of CD or DVD should be copied or

 ## Dependencies